The low down on some of NCTFA's advocacy work:

 Farmers are on the front lines of climate change.
 Our livelihoods are extremely vulnerable to it.
 While large corporate farms are significant contributors to climate change, we know our farms can be part of the solution.

-NCTFA, along with Working Lands Alliance, CT NOFA, UConn Extension and other local farm partners, are working to secure funding for farms to implement climate smart practices in the following categories (identified by the USDA):
+In the 2022 legislative session, as part of the Working Lands Alliance, NCTFA helped advocate to secure funding for farms to implement climate smart practices in the following categories (identified by the USDA):

 Water conservation, irrigation